flatsurf/surface-dynamics/README.rst

 * Charles Fougeron: Lyapunov exponents for strata coverings
 * Luke Jeffreys: single cylinder representatives for strata of Abelian differentials
+* Ivan Yakovlev: Masur-Veech volumes of connected components of minimal strata of Abelian differentials

 How to cite this project
 ------------------------